Myc3liumJ/Common_coupons/README.md

 # Common_coupons
-a txt list of the most common coupon codes.
+A txt list of the most common coupon codes.